-Bridges and Dentures With or Without Implants
+Bridges and Dentures With or Without Implants in Charlotte, NC

 A dental bridge or denture is an excellent option in replacing missing teeth.
 Filling the gaps of missing teeth is best for your overall oral health, and we can help.
 Today, patients have a variety of options in their tooth replacement, options in the material being used and even how it is retained.
 We can customize your treatment specific to meet your needs.
 Working with our staff at Greater Charlotte Oral and Facial Surgery, we can review the options and help you find the best treatment based on your oral health requirement, medical needs and financial ability.
 We can help you have better oral health and improved function.